 - Inflammation of the kidneys (nephritis)

-This occurs in the Haematuria Clinic where expert consultants and healthcare professionals provide you with rapid access to see a consultant and get most of the necessary diagnostics on the same day.
+Diagnostic tests are carried out in the Haematuria Clinic, where expert consultants and healthcare professionals provide you with rapid access to see a consultant and get most of the necessary diagnostics on the same day.

 Book an appointment today

 Our telephone lines are open 8am to 8pm Monday to Friday and 8am to 2pm Saturdays.

 Alternatively, fill out our appointment request form and we'll be in touch shortly.

 Please note - regrettably we are unable to answer specific medical questions or offer medical advice via email or telephone.